 ESH opened both of its newly renovated forensic wards bringing an additional 50 forensic beds online.
 Subject to COVID-19 restrictions, pressure will be reduced on the existing system.
 WSH opened two newly renovated NGRI wards in Q1 2021 allowing conversion of more than 50 beds to forensic patients.
 These new beds have enabled reductions in the client wait lists and quicker through put in the legal authorities assigned to those beds/wards.
+Additionally, work continues on building two additional units at WSH for operations beginning fall 2022.

-The major focus for OFMHS in the future is to work on reducing demand for all competency services through implementation of the Trueblood contempt settlement agreement.
+The major focus for OFMHS in the future is to work on reducing demand for all competency services through implementation of the Trueblood Contempt Settlement Agreement.
 The Forensic Navigator program launched July 1, 2020 and is connecting class members with an enhanced suite of services as they navigate the competency/restoration process.
 Outpatient Competency Restoration also launched on July 1, 2020 and is designed to work in concert with the Forensic Navigator program to educate the criminal courts and guide appropriate clients to needed services especially outpatient restoration - and away from inpatient beds in secure state facilities.
 As these programs gain additional time in operations, a broader level of information will become available in future quarterly reports.
-The Forensic Navigator and OCRP programs are planning for Phase 2 implementation of the contempt settlement agreement and will report additional information on implementation activities in the Q3 report.
+The Forensic Navigator and OCRP programs are planning for Phase 2 King County region implementation of the Contempt Settlement Agreement.
+The Forensic Navigator program recently hired two supervisors: one for the new Phase 2 King County region and will be completed by November 2021.
+OCRP is identifying contractors to provide outpatient restoration services in the Phase 2 King County region and HCA continues to develop the program with King County stakeholders.

-Efforts to reduce demand for competency services include several innovative programs listed as follows: Forensic Projects for Assistance in Transition from Homelessness (FPATH), mobile crisis response, and Forensic Housing and Recovery through Peer Services teams (FHARPS).
+Efforts to reduce demand for competency services include several innovative programs listed as follows: Forensic Projects for Assistance in Transition from Homelessness, mobile crisis response, and Forensic Housing and Recovery through Peer Services teams.
 FPATH identifies and builds relationships with persons at highest risk for involvement in the criminal court, homelessness, and forensic mental health systems in an effort to provide services and prevent involvement in these systems.
 Mobile crisis response provides timely interventions in the field in an effort to keep individuals from being arrested and incarcerated and to instead quickly connect them with the services they need.
-FHARPS identifies persons who are homeless or unstably housed who also have behavioral health needs and connects them with supports for housing and peers who have similar lived experience.
+FHARPS identifies persons who are homeless or unstably housed who also have behavioral health needs, and connects them with supports for housing and peers who have similar lived experience.
 Each of these programs is working to meet client's needs and to enable them to move forward in a positive manner before a behavioral health crisis necessitates criminal court involvement or involuntary hospitalization.
-All three programs are planning toward Phase 2 implementation of the contempt settlement agreement and will report additional information on implementation in the Q3 report.
+FPATH, MCR, and FHARPS programs are planning for Phase 2 implementation in the King County region and will continue to do so in Q4 2021.